release-engineering/pom-manipulation-ext/README.md

     mvn install -DstrictAlignment=true

-This will detect cases where the adjusted version doesn't start with the old version (i.e. 1.0 -> 1.0.1), and report the mismatch as a warning in the build's console output.
+This will detect cases where the adjusted version doesn't start with the old version (i.e. 1.0 -> 1.0.1), **not** do the alignment and report the mismatch as a warning in the build's console output.

 If, instead, the build should fail when strict-mode checks are violated, add the `strictViolationFails=true` property: